 Wait…Monsanto misled government agencies about Roundup’s safety?

-Monsanto employees allegedly recommended that they ghostwrite sections of the EPA’s final report on glyphosate.
+Monsanto employees recommended that they ghostwrite sections of the EPA’s final report on glyphosate to reduce costs.

 According to hundreds of pages worth of internal emails and documents released in trial, it appears that some collusion may have happened.